-If quality characteristics of the receiving water at the downstream monitoring points exceed any of the trigger levels specified in Table C5 - Receiving waters contaminant trigger levels during a release event, the environmental authority holder must compare the downstream results to the upstream results in the receiving waters and: (a) where the downstream result is the same or a lower value than the upstream value for the guality characteristic than no action is to be taken; or

-- quality characteristic then no action is to be taken; or - (b) where the downstream results exceed the upstream results, complete an investigation into the potential for environmental harm and provide a written report to the administering authority in the next annual return, outlining: - (i) details of the investigations carried out; and - (ii) actions taken to prevent environmental harm.
+C20 If quality characteristics of the receiving water at the downstream monitoring points exceed any of the trigger levels specified in Table C6 - Receiving waters contaminant trigger levels during a release event, the environmental authority holder must compare the downstream results to the upstream results in the receiving waters and: (a) where the downstream result is the same or a lower value than the upstream value for the quality characteristic then no action is to be taken; or (b) where the downstream results exceed the upstream results, complete an investigation into the potential for environmental harm and provide a written report to the administering authority in the next annual return, outlining: details of the investigations carried out; and (ii) actions taken to prevent environmental harm.
 Note: Where an exceedance of a trigger level has occurred and is being investigated, in accordance with condition F20(b)(ii) of this condition, no further reporting is required for subsequent trigger events for that quality characteristic.

-C21 Receiving Environment Monitoring Program (REMP)

-The environmental authority holder must develop and implement a Receiving Environment Monitoring Program (REMP) to monitor, identify and describe any adverse impacts to surface water environmental values, quality and flows due to the authorised mining activity.
+C21 Receiving Environment Monitoring Program (REMP) The environmental authority holder must develop and implement a Receiving Environment Monitoring Program (REMP) to monitor, identify and describe any adverse impacts to surface water environmental values, quality and flows due to the authorised mining activity.
 This must include monitoring the effects of the mine on the receiving environment periodically (under natural flow conditions) and while mine affected water is being discharged from the site.

-For the purposes of the REMP, the receiving environment is the waters as described in Table C6 - Part A Receiving water upstream background sites and downstream monitoring points (Dunn Creek Dam) and Table C6 - Part B Receiving water upstream background sites and downstream monitoring points (other than Dunn Creek Dam) and connected waterways within 8.3km downstream of the Dunn Creek Dam release, and additionally the Callide Creek and Oaky Creek 15km downstream of the respective releases and connected or surrounding waterways within the Callide Catchment (15km) downstream of the release.
+For the purposes of the REMP, the receiving environment is the waters as described in Table C7 - Receiving water upstream background sites and downstream monitoring points (Dunn Creek Dam) and Table C8 - Receiving water upstream background sites and downstream monitoring points (other than Dunn Creek Dam) and connected waterways within 8.3km downstream of the Dunn Creek Dam release, and additionally the Callide Creek and Oaky Creek 15km downstream of the respective releases and connected or surrounding waterways within the Callide Catchment (15km) downstream of the release.
 The REMP should encompass any sensitive receiving waters or environmental values downstream of the authorised mining activity that will potentially be directly affected by an authorised release of mine affected water.

-A report outlining the findings of the REMP, including all monitoring results and interpretations must be prepared annually.
+C22 A report outlining the findings of the REMP, including all monitoring results and interpretations must be prepared annually.
 This must include:

-- (a) an assessment of background reference water quality; - (b) the condition of downstream water quality compared against water quality objectives; and - (c) the suitability of current discharge limits to protect downstream environmental values.
+(b) the condition of downstream water quality compared against water quality objectives; and

-C23 Water reuse
+Water reuse